CODE-at-TACC/summer-2015/python_intro/Readme.md

 greet( "friend" )
 ```

-***Notice!*** The print statements are part of the function **greet**, and they are indented using **4 spaces**.
+***Notice!*** The print statements are part of the function *greet*, and they are indented using **4 spaces**.
 Python relies on indenting to determine which lines are part of the function.

-Now when the function **greet** is called with the input "world”, the variable **name** is given the information "world".
+Now when the function *greet* is called with the input "world", the variable *name* is given the information "world".

 #### Challenge

-Add “I look forward to seeing you tomorrow!" to the greeting
+Add "I look forward to seeing you tomorrow!" to the greeting.

-Add the people to your left and right to the greeting
+Add the people to your left and right to the greeting.